hapax/hapax.github.io/assets/maximal.md

 The second surveyor says to the first: your reasoning is all well and good for a flat plane, but there are *mountains* between $A$ and
 $B$.
+It's not a plane at all!
-The side trip to $C$ avoids them.
-In general, we may have to make *many* departures from a straight line in order to minimise the actual time taken to travel from $A$ to $B$.
+The side trip to $C$ avoids them, and in general, we may have to make *many* departures from a straight line in order to minimise the actual time taken to travel from $A$ to $B$.
-So, their suggestions weren't so crazy after all!
+The second surveyor's proposals weren't so crazy after all!
+The surveyor now have a much harder problem: what do the shortest paths between $A$ and $B$ look like when there are mountains?
+And how long are they?

+####

 The first thing to say is that the earth *looks* flat at the human scale.